lprsoft/lpreditor/README.md

 automatic number plate recognition engine

 ## Build
 This code is standard c++ and relies on OPENCV and ONNXruntime.
 These two softwares are meant to operate on a vast range of hardwares and os.
 Based on that, it should be possible to build on various platforms.
 Among them, I tested successfully Windows 10 and Linux Ubuntu (20.04).
 Use of CUDA has not (yet) been tested (only CPU).
+Building will produce an executable with command line options.
+It can read lpn(s) from a single image file or from multiple image files in a common directory (see command line options in the Open_LPReditor.cpp).
+If the actual license plate number is provided in the image filename, then statistics of the correctness of the readings are available.
+Furthermore, it can display a window whose name is the read lpn.
+It is also possible to see bounding boxes of caracters (activate show_boxes function in the code).
 #### (Common) Step 1 : Download OPENCV, cmake and build
 ### On Windows :
 #### Step 2 : onnxruntime-win-x64-1.4.0